bloominstituteoftechnology/node-api-challenge/README.md

 - From the React application show a list of all _projects_ using the API you built.
 - Add functionality to show the details of a project, including its actions, when clicking a project name in the list.
 Use React Router to navigate to a separate route to show the project details.
 - Add styling!
 Perhaps with [`styled-components`](https://www.styled-components.com/).

+### Questions

+1. When sending the updated info, what happens to the database if we try to update it with a new ID?

+2. Database seems to ignore string booleans, where in the database does it know how to ignore it?